andreagolfari/andreagolfari.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a PhD student in Economics at [Boston College](https://bc.edu/bc-web/schools/mcas/departments/economics.html).
-My main interests lie in the fields of Empirical Industrial Organization, Quantitative Marketing and Market Design.
+My main interests lie in the fields of Empirical Industrial Organization and Quantitative Marketing.